Sponsored Links

 Lymphedema is abnormal swelling due to the presence of excess lymphatic fluid within the tissues.
 This swelling occurs when the lymphatic system malfunctions or is damaged.

 Lymphedema occurs most commonly in the extremities (arms or legs); however, it can also affect the trunk, breast, abdomen, neck, head, and or genitals.
 Symptoms can be uncomfortable, painful and may become chronic.
 In addition to being uncomfortable and unsightly, lympedema increases the risk of severe infection from minor injuries.
-If you suffer from lymphedema or at risk for lymphedema you should wear a medical ID bracelet to inform medical personnel of your condition.

 Causes